tortus/detect_ie/README.md

 # DetectIE

-Extremely simple module to add detection of old IE versions to rails controllers and helpers.
+Simple module to add detection of old IE versions to rails controllers and helpers.

 ## Installation